Not sure about what volunteering involves or whether it’s for you? Read our volunteer stories to find out more …

 Volunteering at The Mulberry Centre is one of the most uplifting things that I do in a week.
 I am inspired by the clients who come to us, whatever their story they always leave me feeling humbled and in awe of their courage and determination, and I love working with all the other volunteers and staff who are part of the team.

 I am a yoga teacher and have been running a weekly yoga class at The Mulberry for about four years.
 The class is all seated, focussing mainly on relaxation and using breath and sound to reduce stress and give clients some ‘tools’ to take away to use at home.
 I also work with clients who are on the wards in the hospital as part of the palliative care project.
 I never know who I am going to meet or what their needs might be – but that keeps me on my toes and helps me to keep on learning.

-I would and do recommend coming to work at The Mulberry to anyone who has a genuine interest in and desire to care for those affected by cancer.
+I would and do recommend coming to volunteer at The Mulberry to anyone who has a genuine interest in and desire to care for those affected by cancer.
 It is a very special place.